+In New Jersey, what is an involuntary bankruptcy?
 There is a provision in the bankruptcy code allowing a creditor to file bankruptcy for a debtor.
 This is a rare occurrence, but it can be done.
-Besides dealing with debt collection efforts and figuring out debt settlement solutions, debtors may also consider the possibility of having one of their creditors forcing them to file for bankruptcy.
+Debtors have to deal with debt collection efforts and figuring out debt settlement solutions.
+They may also have to consider the possibility of having one of their creditors forcing them to file for bankruptcy.

-The New Jersey bankruptcy law acknowledges creditors’ rights, and one of the provisions for them makes it possible for creditors to force their debtors to declare themselves bankrupt.
-This is called involuntary bankruptcy.
+The New Jersey bankruptcy law acknowledges creditors’ rights.
+As such, one of the provisions for them makes it possible for creditors to force their debtors to declare themselves bankrupt.
+An involuntary bankruptcy occurs when a creditor exercises this right.

 Involuntary bankruptcies can be filed against both individuals and businesses.
 They are filed by creditors in their effort to recover the money that their debtors are unable to pay.